Bwabwata National Park: Park management

 To accommodate Bwabwata’s resident people, the Namibian Government has adopted integrated park management.
 The park is zoned into core areas for conservation and farming.
 Three areas are designated for special protection and controlled tourism – Kwando (1345 km2), Buffalo (629 km2), and Mahango (245 km2).
 A large Multiple Use Area (4055 km2) is zoned for community-based tourism, trophy hunting, human settlement and farming.

 Park residents are mostly from the Khwe San bushmen minority group.
 Most residents live in Omega village in the central part of the park and several smaller settlements.
 Residents have formed the Kyaramacan Association to represent them.
 Kyaramacan manages income from tourism (the Nǁgoabaca campsite and a small lodge), from trophy hunting and the sale of devil’s claw (Harpagophytum procumbens), a plant sold internationally to reduce pain and fever.

 The Namibian Government, through the Ministry of Environment and Tourism, works with local communities to manage Bwabwata National Park.
 A technical committee, consisting of representatives from other Government departments, conservancies, community forests and non-governmental organisations, advises the Minister of Environment and Tourism.
 Community game guards work with the Ministry of Environment and Tourism staff to prevent poaching.

+Among the measures to manage the ecology of the park, is fire management.
+Past efforts of fire management have found to be ineffective.

 Park development

 Bwabwata is one of five national parks in north-eastern Namibia.
-It is managed as a unit with Mangetti, Khaudom National Park, Mudumu National Park and Nkasa Rupara (formerly Mamili National Park).
+It is managed as a unit with Mangetti, Khaudum National Park, Mudumu National Park and Nkasa Rupara (formerly Mamili National Park).

 Since 2006, the NamParks Project (formerly BMM Parks Project), co-funded by the Federal Republic of Germany through KfW has helped develop management and tourism plans and constructed new park offices and staff housing in Namibia’s north-eastern parks, including Bwabwata.
 The Project has helped introduce park-friendly land-uses in the surrounding areas and collaborative management structures.

 Management priorities include the conservation of important habitats, safeguarding corridors for regional wildlife migration; providing income for rural residents and developing tourism.